 East London Tabernacle Baptist Church was founded in 1861 (originally in Stepney until moving to its present site, Burdett Road, in 1871).
 When looking for a minister the church consulted the well-known Victorian preacher C.H.
-Spurgeon who recommended a young man named Archibald Brown.
+Spurgeon, who recommended a young man named Archibald Brown.

 Brown had been pastoring a church he had started in Bromley in Kent.
 Within a few years of coming to Stepney the number of people joining and attending the church had grown so much that it was necessary to build a larger building.

-The site on Burdett Road was purchased and a new building was constructed that was able to seat 2,500 people.
+Consequently, the site on Burdett Road was purchased and a new building was constructed that was able to seat 2,500 people.
 The church that met in the East London Tabernacle was modelled after Spurgeon’s church at the Metropolitan Tabernacle in Elephant and Castle.
 By the end of the 19th century, East London Tabernacle Baptist Church had the second largest congregation in the United Kingdom after the Metropolitan Tabernacle.

 Doctrinally and spiritually, Archibald Brown was unified with Charles Spurgeon and during the “Downgrade Controversy” in the Baptist Union, East London Tabernacle was one of a few churches that withdrew with Spurgeon from the Union.
 Brown’s preaching was expository and firmly rooted in a Calvinistic evangelical faith.
 The church was very active in evangelism and undertook a number of social ministries in what was --and still is-- one of the most socially deprived areas of London.
 These included orphanages, soup kitchens and even a holiday home in Herne Bay in Kent.
 Key to the life of the church was its well-known weekly prayer meeting on Saturday afternoons when 1,000 people would gather.